The Truth About Cats & Dogs: Themes

 Screenwriter Audrey Wells said she was inspired by the 1897 play Cyrano de Bergerac by Edmond Rostand and wanted to modernize it by flipping the genders of the original characters.
 In this version, Abby is the talented but "ugly" Cyrano, Noelle is Christian, and Brian is Roxane.

 Commenting on the ugly-versus-beautiful theme, Uma Thurman said, "We probably keep going back to that idea because there's a whole industry that needs to sell a lot of products that wants us to think that the outside is the important part.
 There's a war going on.
 The inside's not as commercial as the outside.
 People are so affected by how they're received in the world, and some or all of our first experiences are based on how we're externally judged.
 The conflict between the inner and the outer is a constant battle everybody experiences on lots of levels."

-In a retrospective essay for Den of Geek, Aliya Whiteley wrote one of the film's distinguishing factors from other variations of the Cyrano story is that it gives as much importance to the friendship between the two main female characters as it does to the romantic plot line.
+In a retrospective essay for Den of Geek, Aliya Whiteley wrote one of the film's distinguishing factors from other variations of the Cyrano story is that it gives as much importance to the friendship between the two main female characters as it does to the romantic plotline.

 Reception

 The film received positive reviews from critics.
 It has an 85% "fresh" rating at Rotten Tomatoes from 47 reviews.
 The site's consensus states: "Sharp, witty, and charming, The Truth About Cats & Dogs features a standout performance from Janeane Garofalo."

 Writing for The Baltimore Sun, Stephen Hunter said, "The movie, which takes as its subject the difficulty of cats and dogs living together, or at least getting together, is as good a romantic comedy as has come this way in a long time."
-The Hartford Courant said "Garofalo shows comic flair, deft timing, surprising depth."
+The Hartford Courant said, "Garofalo shows comic flair, deft timing, surprising depth."

-Roger Ebert noted the film: Of Garofalo, Ebert wrote in comparison to her roles in Bye Bye Love and Reality Bites: Of Uma Thurman, Ebert wrote:
+Roger Ebert noted the film "is not simply another version of the old [Cyrano] story, since it includes a lot of humor that is generated by its specific situation."
+Of Garofalo, Ebert wrote in comparison to her roles in Bye Bye Love and Reality Bites, "Here we see an entire other side to her personality; a smartness, a penetrating wit, that takes this old story and adds a wry spin to its combination of romance, sweetness and hope."
+Of Uma Thurman, Ebert wrote, "She does not simply become a pawn, a false front for Abby.
+There is a poignance in her situation, because she loves Brian, too, in her way, and handles a difficult situation with unexpected sweetness."

 Many reviewers criticized the idea that Garofalo's character was expected to be viewed as unattractive, finding it unrealistic due to the actress's natural beauty.